Delaware Bay

 Fish are attracted to the bay's entrance by an incredibly rich eco-system.
 The bottom consists of shoals, sloughs, shellfish beds, shipwrecks, breakwaters, artificial reefs, and other structures.
 Moving across the bay floor are strong currents which form rips, eddies, and other formations in reaction to changing depths.

-Although this environment attracts an abundance of fish and shellfish, it can be an extremely dangerous area for boaters.
+Although this environment attracts an abundance of fish and shellfish, the Delaware Bay can be an extremely dangerous area for boaters.
 Mishaps are common, sometimes resulting in loss of life and property.

 Regional Information